 - To discuss enrolling on Red Balloon of the Air, please email firstname.lastname@example.org or call 01223 354338.

 Support Red Balloon Worthing – how you can help

 Thank you for wanting to make a difference to traumatised children in Worthing.
 There are lots of ways you can help support Red Balloon Worthing and help our new Centre get up and running.

 - Make a donation – select Red Balloon Worthing from the drop down menu to donate directly to our newest Centre

 - Volunteer your time and help with our decorating – whether it’s a work outreach day, or a solo offer of a pair of hands your help sprucing up the Centre with a fresh lick of paint would be wonderful – simply drop us an email to let us know you’d like to help!

 - Help spread the word – tell friends and family about us, and follow and share with us on social media – you can find us on Twitter, Facebook, Instagram and LinkedIn

-- Help us equip the Centre – we need a fair few bits and pieces to get the Centre furnished, spruced up, and ready for students to start enjoying.
-If you’re able to help with with décor, fixtures and fittings, furniture, or trades help then do get in touch!
-We particularly need large dining tables, desks, chairs and two to three sofas to give our students spaces to work, eat, and relax on breaks or when things get overwhelming.
-You can see our wish list here.
+- Help us equip the Centre – we need flooring and curtains to get the Centre spruced up, and ready for students to start enjoying.
+If you’re able to help then please see our wish list here.

 “It's a place where I feel comfortable and where I can go at my own pace, I can focus on socialising and on my education comfortably.”